zacharyliu/arshm-release/README.md

 pipenv run python server.py
 ```

-The server will print out the port it is listening on.
+By default, the server will listen on port 5000.

 Next, configure the Unity app to connect to this server.
-Locate the instance of the `SocketService` class in the Unity scene, and in the inspector on the right of the editor, replace the default URL with the correct IP/hostname and port.
+Locate the instance of the `SocketService` class in the Unity scene, and in the inspector on the right of the editor, replace the default URL with the correct IP/hostname.
 (If your phone and computer are on the same network, you can find your computer's local IP address on a Mac from the Network panel in System Preferences.)